Web Analytics

 Making these amazing tarts starts with the pastry which comes together in only 10 minutes once you have all ingredients ready.

-This pastry is enriched with finely chopped toasted hazelnuts so first toast them in the oven the blitz in a food processor.
-Hazelnuts gives crumbly texture to the dough and amazing sweet nutty taste which complement great with lemon curd.
+The pastry is enriched with finely chopped toasted hazelnuts so we start with toasting whole hazelnuts in the oven, then blend them in a food processor until chopped.
+Hazelnuts gives crumbly texture to the dough and sweet nutty aroma that complements amazingly with creamy and refreshing lemon curd.

 Making the dough